hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 * `value` -
   (Required)
   Required.
 The value for the attribute.
+See https://cloud.google.com/eventarc/docs/creating-triggers#trigger-gcloud for available values.

 - - -